westmini427/westmini427/README.md

 {
     "Welcome" : "to my Github Profile",
-    "Wanna" : "be a team player and grow with the team", "Interested" : "in developing server backend and DevOps" }
+    "Wanna" : "be a team player and grow with the team", "Interested" : "in system programming and engineering" }
 ```
 <div align=center style="display: flex, height:180px">